KangneoungLee/kangneounglee.github.io/_pages/about.md

 ---

 Hello, I'm Kangneoung Lee.
-I'm a Ph.D Candidate in the Mechanical Engineering Department at Texas A&M University.
+I finishd my Ph.D degree in the Mechanical Engineering Department at Texas A&M University.

 My research interests are
 - Robotics